gggcat/dispshell/README.md

 ## About

-This is immutable and  DISPosable SHELL Container
+This is immutable and DISPosable SHELL container.